drewm27/speakerrankings/top-recommended-wireless-microphone.md

 cover-img: "/assets/img/jblencore.jpg"
 ---

-This page summarizes the best portable Bluetooth speakers with built in wireless microphones of the 353 ranked on this website as of 07/14/2025.
+This page summarizes the best portable Bluetooth speakers with built in wireless microphones of the 353 ranked on this website last updated on 07/14/2025.
 The suggestions in this section are biased towards value speakers with built in wireless microphones and a reasonable frequency response.
 Keep in mind that bigger speakers have deeper bass, so always go as big as you can.
 For more information, sound samples and specs about all these speakers, see the [portable speaker rankings by size](/#all-portable-bluetooth-speakers-ranked)

 See this for [Speakers with Microphone Inputs](/top-recommended-microphone-input/) or [Speakers with Built In Microphone For Calls](/top-recommended-microphone/)